 Benefits of Cloud Asset Management (CAM)

-An effective CAM program should successfully address the above questions and deliver a host of benefits, including:
+An effective Cloud Asset Management program should address the questions above and deliver a host of benefits, including:

-- Accurate discovery, inventory and consumption tracking of applications delivered in the Cloud.
+- Accurate tracking of key applications delivered in the Cloud

-- Information from the Cloud can be combined with that for on-prem deployment, thereby providing a complete end-to-end view of your IT infrastructure.
+- Combine Cloud and on-premise deployment data for a complete end-to-end view of your IT ecosystem

-- Accurate, complete view of investments and their usage across the whole IT estate enables better budgeting, forecasting and cost allocation.
+- Accurate, complete view of investments and their usage across the whole IT estate enables better cost control

-- Access all the information needed to ensure a successful migration to the Cloud, safe in the knowledge that any subsequent investment will be properly managed to deliver maximum value at minimum cost.
+- Access all the information needed to ensure a successful migration to the Cloud